dac1976/CoreLibrary/README.md

 * (Included) Loki: http://loki-lib.sourceforge.net/ - included with CoreLibrary in Include/loki.
 * Google Test (tested with 1.7.0+ or greater): https://github.com/google/googletest/graphs/contributors
 * (Optional) Google Protocol Buffers (tested with 3.7.1 or greater): https://developers.google.com/protocol-buffers/ - only needed if you want to plug-in protocol buffers into the networking classes to serialize messages over-the-wire.
+* vcpkg is used by the unit test example build scripts to obtain protobuf library but could also be used to acquire boost as well.

 ## Notes ##
 This is largely a hobby project based on the knowledge I've gained in my many years of experience working in software development and academia since 1999.
 I started the development of this code in early 2014.
 This represents a collection of, hopefully, straightforward to use and useful classes for commonly occurring software development needs.